 Having noted that industry currently could use machine-learning tools to support the development and/or testing of software before deployment,

-Having discussed the technical fundamental aspects of some Machine Learning systems in automotive products, to which the general public refers to as Artificial Intelligence, and discussed corresponding definitions,
+Having discussed the technical fundamental aspects of some Machine Learning systems in automotive products, to which the general public refers to as Artificial Intelligence, and discussed corresponding definitions (see Annex 1),

-Recalling the adoption of Recommendations on uniform provisions concerning cyber security and software updates
+Recalling the adoption of Recommendations on uniform provisions concerning cyber security and software updates,

+Having recognized the importance of also taking societal impacts into account during the implementation and application of AI technologies,

 Having assessed the importance of proper AI lifecycles for compatibility with existing certification regimes,

+Having [reviewed existing AI use cases, to date, provided by Industry (see Annex 2),

-Having acknowledged that the use of such technology for automotive applications is still under development,
+Having] acknowledged that the use of such technology for automotive applications is still under development,

+[Having considered input from Industry the potential impact of AI on the New Assessment Test Methods (see Annex 3) developed by the Working Party on Automated/Autonomous and Connected Vehicles,]

-Have agreed on the following recommendations using AI-based algorithms within their automotive products:
+Have agreed on the following recommendations to Industry in relation to using AI-based algorithms within their automotive products:

+Software.

+1. AI based algorithms and software should be implemented taking into account safety, security, environmental performance, societal impacts and other relevant requirements.

 Software update.

-1. This guidance document applies to certification requirements and Conformity of Production.
+2. This guidance document applies to certification requirements and Conformity of Production.
 Industry shall not issue software updates, which will significantly modify already certified functions according to the recommendations on uniform provisions concerning cyber security and software updates without resuming the relevant certification procedure.

-2. It is recommended that after having trained an AI-system which is incorporated in the software it should be validated by authorised parties and or certification processes and assessed with regards to safety, security and environmental performance, and other relevant requirements.
+3. It is recommended that after having trained an AI-system which is incorporated in the software it should be validated by authorised parties and or certification processes and assessed with regards to safety, security and environmental performance, and other relevant requirements.
 Non-Certified systems containing AI, shall not influence certified systems in a way it harms the certification.
 Following that process, the validated software may be deployed in vehicles of a vehicle type.